project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/126-nathalie-whitaker-and-mike-taitoko-regenerating-new-zealands-dairy-industry-focussing-on-water-not-carbon.md

 ---
-title: 126 Nathalie Whitaker and Mike Taitoko, regenerating New Zealand’s dairy industry focussing on water not carbon
+title: 126 Nathalie Whitaker And Mike Taitoko Regenerating New Zealands Dairy Industry Focussing On Water Not Carbon
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-07-27)